WGBH-MLA/AAPB2/app/views/special_collections/soul-of-black-identity.md

 This special collection was curated in 2021 by Brittany Jones, a graduate of Howard University’s Theatre Arts Administration program, as part of the Library of Congress/Howard University Archives, History, and Heritage Advanced Internship (AHHA) program.

+Photo: Painting “Celebration" by Charles Searles, 1977, at William J. Green Federal Building, Philadelphia, Pennsylvania.
+Photographs in the Carol M. Highsmith Archive, Library of Congress, Prints and Photographs Division.

 ## Featured

 [![Post-Soul Black Culture](https://s3.amazonaws.com/americanarchive.org/special-collections/cpb-aacip-293-31cjt22h.jpg)](/catalog/cpb-aacip_293-31cjt22h)